Ikšķile

+Etymology

-According to Urmas Sutrop's recent research into the toponym's origin, the name Ikšķile is from a Livonian term meaning "the ford or islet(s) (i.e. a place on the Daugava River where it was possible to cross the river) belonging to the son of the (local ruler) Ike”.
-(The personal name Ike has the honourable meaning ‘age, lifetime’; the Ike family had considerable power in Livonia, as they controlled the military and trade traffic across the Daugava at Ykescola/Ykescole.)
-The earlier idea that the placename Ikšķile translates from the Finnic Livonian words ikš-ķile (ikš = 'one', ķile = village) meaning "one village" or "the (one) village", is treated by Sutrop as a folk etymology.
+According to Urmas Sutrop's recent research into the toponym's origin, the name Ikšķile is from a Livonian term meaning 'the ford or islet(s) (i.e., a place on the Daugava River where it was possible to cross the river) belonging to the son of the (local ruler) Ike'.
+The personal name Ike has the honourable meaning 'age, lifetime'; the Ike family had considerable power in Livonia, as they controlled the military and trade traffic across the Daugava at Ykescola/Ykescole.
+The earlier idea that the placename Ikšķile translates from the Finnic Livonian words ikš-ķile (ikš = 'one', ķile / kīla = village) meaning 'one village' or 'the (one) village', is treated by Sutrop as a folk etymology.

 History

 Ikšķile is one of the oldest inhabited regions of Latvia.
-This is evidenced by the mound and an ancient burial ground in the present rural area of Ikšķile.
+This is evidenced by mounds and ancient burial grounds in the present rural area of Ikšķile.
 By the 9th to 12th centuries there was already a Liv village on the Daugava waterway.

 Latvia's First Castle

 Building and employment of castles was an important topic in the first accounts available in the Livonian Chronicle of Henry.
-Henry of Livonia, an eyewitness to the events, started telling about a canon of the Augustinian monastery of Segeburg in Holstein called Meinhard.
+Henry of Livonia, an eyewitness to the events, started telling about a canon of the Augustinian monastery of Segeberg in Holstein called Meinhard.
 Meinhard heard stories of travelers about the great Daugava river, an area of commerce for pagan tribes of Livs and Letts.

 Meinhard ventured there to convert people to Christianity.
 After some conversions, he built a church in the village of Ikšķile and baptized some Livonians.
 However, the position of the church was vulnerable to attacks, mainly from Lithuanian pagan inhabitants.
 After a Lithuanian raiding party attacked in winter, Meinhard and the local people hid in the forests.
 According to Henry of Livonia's chronicle, Meinhard pointed out that Livonians were foolish for not having fortifications, and promised people to build castles if they converted to Christianity.

-In 1185 stonemasons from Gotland built the castle of Ikšķile with a chapel or church.
+In 1185, stonemasons from Gotland built the castle of Ikšķile with a chapel or church.
 This is the oldest stone castle in Latvia and it is also the oldest stone building in the Eastern Baltic.
-In 1186 the upper bishop of Bremen appointed the monk Meinard, of Segeberga monastery, near Lübeck, as the first bishop of Ikšķile.
-Under his leadership Ikšķile became the center from which Catholicism would spread in Latvia.
-Both Meinhard and the second bishop, Berthold, were buried inside Ikšķile Church (Bishop Meinhard was later reburied at the Dome Church in Riga).
-Albert of Buxhovden followed Berthold as bishop of Uexkull.
-He arrived at his diocese with a sizeable army of Saxon crusaders and supported by the Holy Roman Emperor and the Pope.
+In 1186, the Archbishop of Bremen appointed Meinhard as the first bishop of Ikšķile.
+Under his leadership, Ikšķile became the center from which Catholicism would spread in Latvia.
+Both Meinhard and the second bishop, Berthold of Hanover (a Cistercian abbot of Loccum), were buried inside Ikšķile Church (Bishop Meinhard was later reburied at the Dome Church in Riga).